-I originally posted this last Labour Day and have edited it just a little!
+I originally posted this two Labour Days ago and have edited it just a little!

 The first Monday in September is Labour Day.
 In Canada it’s the last big day to barbeque before the kids go back to school, or maybe in pre-pandemic times, go to a local fall fair.
 Labour Day is a statutory holiday here, where almost all stores, except for the essentials are closed – because it’s a holiday for labour of course.
 I’ve noticed though, that even though we haven’t beaten the pandemic yet, our local factory outlet mall will be open for back to school shopping.